Mthrun/FCPS/README.md

 ## Manual

-An elaborating manual can be found on CRAN, where the package got published:
+An elaborating manual can be found on CRAN, where the package is published:

 https://cran.r-project.org/web/packages/FCPS/FCPS.pdf